Executive DirectorJob Type: Full-Time

 Create an actionable and measurable plan to advance MCB’s technology initiatives across the organization, that are in alignment with current and future trends in the field.

 Develop and implement a measurable plan to advance the strategic goals of the MCB School.

 Oversee the maintenance and upgrades of the company’s real estate assets.Requirement:

 Traits and Characteristics

-Diplomacy and Resiliency – The ability to handle difficult or sensitive issues effectively and tactfully while being answerable for personal actions, and the disposition to quickly recover from adversity.
+Diplomacy and Teamwork – The ability to handle difficult or sensitive issues effectively and tactfully and cooperate with others to meet objectives.

 Compensation and Benefits